-Even if you’re using a third-party solution to send the survey, it should still look and feel like it’s from your company and match your company’s branding.
-It’s important that the customer or consumer recognises it’s from you, so they know it’s legitimate and not fraud.
+It’s important the customer recognises it’s from you so they know it’s legitimate and not fraud.
 This also preserves overall brand consistency.

 Quality check your survey data

-Avoid asking Personal info you don’t need or already have
+Avoid asking for personal info you don’t need or already have

-Respondents want to give their opinions, and not personal details.
-If you already have this information, don’t ask it again.
-This respect’s the respondent’s time and limit survey fatigue and frustration.
-If you are collecting sensitive data, make sure you are complying with internal policies, local laws, and GDPR (if applicable).
-You’ll also want to make sure your servers that house the data are secure and you do periodic penetration checks to patch vulnerabilities.
+Respondents want to give their opinions, not personal details.
+If you already have a respondent’s information, don’t ask for it again.
+If you’re collecting sensitive data, make sure you’re complying with internal policies, local laws, and GDPR (if applicable).
+You’ll also want to make sure your servers that house the data are secure and carry out periodic penetration checks to patch any vulnerabilities.

 Distribute your survey through the right channels

-Your survey can be distributed through multiple channels— web, email, social media, etc. To make sure the maximum amount of people complete it, distribute it through the channel your target audience is most likely on.
-This might even mean distributing it through social media for generation Y and email for Generation X.
+Your survey can be distributed through multiple channels – web, email, social media, etc. To make sure the maximum number of people complete it, distribute it through the channel your target audience is most likely to be on.
+This might even mean distributing it through social media for millennials and email for Generation X.

-Knowing what you need to do is only half the problem.
-If you don’t implement changes based on the data, the time spent creating the survey will be wasted.
+Knowing how to implement a survey is only half the story.
+If you don’t then make changes based on what you’ve learned, the time spent creating the survey will be wasted.
 Create an internal and external distribution plan before you even get the data.
 You can even create a mock presentation with fake data and a mock distribution plan, so you know exactly what you need to do once you’ve analysed the data.

 Trigger automatic actions

 Automatic triggers save you time and help you scale your experience management programs.
-Use the findings from your surveys to trigger integration with other tools like CRMs Salesforce, Hubspot or Microsoft Dynamics.
-Create service tickets directly with a close-loop ticking follow-up add-on or with integrations to your service desk software such as Zendesk, Servicenow, or FreshDesk.
+Use the findings from your surveys to trigger data integration with other tools like CRMs Salesforce, Hubspot, or Microsoft Dynamics.
+Create service tickets directly with a closed-loop ticketing follow-up add-on or with integrations to your service desk software such as Zendesk, Servicenow, or FreshDesk.
 If a customer is at risk of churning, have an alert pop-up when that customer interacts with your customer service agent.
 There are endless possibilities to use automatic triggers once you have your data analysed.

-There are many things you can do with your survey results, but it’s most important to get them into the hands of the decision makers in an easily understandable format.
-From creating interactive PDF reports, to exporting to Excel, SPSS, or Google sheets, you can present the information in multiple ways, so it’s well-received by your stakeholders.
+There are many things you can do with your survey results, but it’s most important to get them into the hands of the decision-makers in an easily understandable format.
+From creating interactive PDF reports to exporting to Excel, SPSS, or Google sheets, you can present the information in multiple ways to help make sure it’s well-received by your stakeholders.

 Use advanced statistical analysis

 Advanced statistical analysis can help you answer research questions in more depth.
-These are methods that are typically utilised by a trained research professional or high-tech statistical software like Qualtrics Stats iQ.
+These are methods that are typically used by a trained research professional or high-tech statistical software like Qualtrics Stats iQ.

-- Regression Analysis– Measures the degree of influence of the independent variables on a dependent variable (the relationship between two variables).
+- Regression analysis – Measures the degree of influence of independent variables on a dependent variable (the relationship between two variables).

-- Conjoint Analysis– Asks people to make trade-offs when making decisions then analyses the results to give the most popular outcome.
-Helps understand why people make the complex choices they do.
+- Conjoint analysis – Asks people to make trade-offs when making decisions then analyses the results to give the most popular outcome.
+Helps you understand why people make the complex choices they do.

-- The T-Test– Helps you compare whether two data groups have different mean values and allows the user to interpret whether differences are meaningful or merely coincidental.
+- T-Test – Helps you compare whether two data groups have different mean values and allows the user to interpret whether differences are meaningful or merely coincidental.